flipstone/henforcer/README.md

 ## Installation

-`modulint` has not yet been released to hackage, so you should install it from source either by cloning and building te repo, or adding a extra dep to your `stack.yaml` like below and running `stack install modulint`
+`modulint` has not yet been released to hackage, so you should install it from source either by cloning and building the repo, or adding a extra dep to your `stack.yaml` like below and running `stack install modulint`

 ```